Frequently Asked Questions

 I was refused admission – can I appeal?

 No. The official results pertaining to an application for admission are final.
 Per University of Toronto School of Graduate Studies policy, decisions related to admission to an academic program, including admission to a doctoral program for current master’s students, are not subject to appeal.
-Significant care is taken in the evaluation of an application both in the Registrar’s Office and at the departmental level.
-Staff and faculty work diligently to ensure admission criteria are applied consistently and fairly.
-Applicants who are refused and who wish to be re-considered for admission must re-apply in competition with all other applicants for admission to a future academic year.
+If you wish to be re-considered for admission you must re-apply in competition with all other applicants for admission to a future academic year.

 How can I determine why I was refused admission and how can I strengthen my application for a future year?

 All Notifications of Refusal include at least one remark reflecting the main reason an application was not successful.
 The goal of such remarks is to provide applicants with some understanding of why their application did not result in an offer of admission.
 What we may recommend to strengthen an application largely depends on why it did not result in an offer of admission originally.

 Here are two common Notification of Refusal remarks …

 “Your previous study does not satisfy our admission requirements.”

 For a variety of reasons academic credentials may not fulfill our minimum requirements for admission.
 The issue may be academic standing.
 If you applied to a master’s program, you may wish to consider academic upgrading.
 (Generally, academic upgrading is not appropriate when applying to a doctoral program.)
 The issue may be whether the admitting degree is an appropriate degree.
 A Graduate Admissions Unit staff member is available to discuss your file with you.

 “Your application is not sufficiently strong to be awarded an admission space.”